ampproject/amp.dev/_guides/analytics/deep_dive_analytics.md

 <amp-analytics config="https://example.com/analytics.account.config.json">
 {% endhighlight %}

-The next step is to create the `json` content that lives in the remote URL.
+The next step is to create the JSON content that lives in the remote URL.
 In this simple example,
-the only configuration in the
-remote URL is the variable value for the analytics account.
+the configuration contained in the JSON object is just the variable value for the analytics account.

 Example content in `https://example.com/analytics.account.config.json`:

 {% highlight html linenos %}